PKief/latex-thesis-template/README.md

 ### JabRef
 Wait!
 Do I need to update those entries every time manually?
 This can be really ugly over time.
 The solution is [JabRef](https://www.jabref.org/).
 JabRef is a small but very useful java application to handle our sources and to update the `.bib`-files in our `sources`-folder.

 Download JabRef from the [website](https://www.jabref.org/) and open your `.bib`-files with it.
-Here you can update your sources easily.
+Here you can easily update your sources through a user interface.

 ### Cites and footnotes
 How to use the sources in my content?